Croatia: Deadly earthquake causes huge damage | DW | 29.12.2020

 The tremors were also felt in neighboring countries Bosnia and Serbia.

-Officials said a 12-year-old girl died in Petrinja, while four other people were killed in nearby villages.
+Officials said a 12-year-old girl died in Petrinja, while five other people were killed in a nearby village.

 Prime Minister Andrej Plenkovic, who rushed to Petrinja, said: "We have information that one girl was killed.
 The army is here to help.
 We will have to move some people from Petrinja because it is unsafe to be here."